+Service Name: Case Management

+Provider Category:

+Agency

+Provider Type:

+MS Medicaid Enrolled E&D Waiver Case Management Providers

+Provider Qualifications

+License (specify):

+Certificate (specify):

+Other Standard (specify):

+Providers must comply with Title 23 of the Mississippi Administrative Code.
+Waiver specific provident and compliance requirements are detailed in Part 208 of the code. er

+Verification of Provider Qualifications

+Entity Responsible for Verification:

+Mississippi Division of Medicaid is responsible for the credentialing of all providers.
+The provider

+agency verifies the qualifications are met for all case managers.

+Frequency of Verification:

+Qualifications are verified upon enrollment/hire and thereafter as needed.

+Appendix C: Participant Services

+C-1/C-3: Service Specification

+C 1/C 3.
+Sel vice Specification

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+State laws, regulations and policies referenced in the specification are readily available to CMS upon reques st through

+the Medicaid agency or the operating agency (if applicable).

 Service Type:

 Statutory Service

 Service:

 Respite

 Alternate Service Title (if any):

 In-Home Respite

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Category 4: Sub-Category 4:

-Complete this part for a renewal application or a new waiver that replaces an existing waiver.
-Select one :
+unlete this next for a new overlanding ution or a new waiver that replaces an existing waiver.
+Select one: